geo-data/cesium-terrain-builder/README.md

 ## LibTerrain

-The C++ library is called `libterrain`.
+The C++ library is called `libctb`.
 It is capable of creating terrain tiles according to the
 [heightmap-1.0 terrain format](http://cesiumjs.org/data-and-assets/terrain/formats/heightmap-1.0.html).
 It
 does not provide a way of serving up or storing the resulting tiles: this is